 2. Use less gas

-With fuel costs rocketing, now is the perfect time to do a home energy check and reduce those bills.
-If you’re looking to reduce your carbon footprint, find ways to use less gas, opting for clean electricity instead.
-According to T3 the best green energy supplier in the UK in 2021 is Bulb energy.
-Switching suppliers is really simple and is a great way to help the planet and save carbon and money at the same time.
+With fuel costs rocketing, now is the perfect time to do a home energy check, or to get a smart meter, and reduce those bills.
+If you’re looking to reduce your carbon footprint, find ways to use less gas, and opt for clean electricity instead.
+Switching suppliers to one that provides renewable electricity and gas is really simple and is a great way to help reduce carbon and to make a more eco home.

 3. Choose solar panels